ConEmu/ConEmu.github.io/en/Tasks.md

 * [Using NuGet standalone command-line](http://headsigned.com/article/using-nuget-standalone-command-line)
 * [Download Nuget Packages Without VS/NuGet Package Manager](http://stackoverflow.com/a/13581202/1405560)
 * [Do an offline installation into Visual Studio](http://stackoverflow.com/a/15000559/1405560)

+### Add default tasks  {#add-default-tasks}

+In case you have installed new application (for example new Visual Studio version) the new task is not created automatically by ConEmu without user's request.

+Just open ‘Tasks’ settings page and press ‘Add default tasks...’ button.
+ConEmu will confirm the action (‘Yes’ - add missed tasks; ‘No’ - rewrite existing tasks with defaults) and you will get new tasks at the end of the Tasks list!